BathHacked/bathfoodbank/README.md

 This app then just grabs that list and presents it on a simple web page and as a JSON object.

+## Ideas & Next Steps

-Next steps are to contact the foodbank and see if they're interested in this.
+Next steps are to contact the foodbank and see if they're interested in exploring this further.
 Minimal time wasted if not!

-## Ideas

 * Twitter bot that allows you to ask for a reminder on your usual shopping day
 * Twitter bot can also be used as means to broadcast special requests (e.g. foodbank currently looking for volunteers)
-* SMS service to do the same
+* SMS service to do the same?
+(Approx 5p per SMS)